If your partner is violent

 Domestic abuse during pregnancy puts you and your unborn child in danger.
 It increases the risk of miscarriage, infection, premature birth, and injury or death to the baby.

-It can also cause women to experience emotional and mental health problems, such as stress and anxiety, which can affect the development of the baby.
+It can also cause emotional and mental health problems, such as stress and anxiety, which can affect the development of the baby.

 Getting help

-If you're pregnant and being abused, there is help available.
+If you're pregnant and being abused, get help.
 You can speak in confidence to a:

-Information about you won't be shared with other services without your permission, unless there's a concern that your unborn child or other children in your family, or someone else, is at risk of serious harm.
+Information about you will not be shared with other services without your permission, unless there's a concern that your unborn child or other children in your family, or someone else, is at risk of serious harm.

 You can also get support from: